EGI-OCTO/roman-numerals-kata-kotlin/README.md

-# Diamond kata using Property Based Testing in Kotlin
+# Roman numeral's kata using TDD in Kotlin

 A Kotlin implementation of the Roman Numerals' Kata that follows a TDD approach.